The Durandal Transparent Drive is based on the King Tone Blues Power, originally released in 2017.

 Unlike the Duellist, there was no implication that it was based on any existing classic circuit.
 However, we traced one in 2022 and found that it’s nearly identical to a Timmy, with a few minor tweaks and some added options.
 The treble response can be adjusted with the “Edge” switch (edge, stock, glass), and an internal DIP switch has four different midrange positions.

-The Durandal is a direct clone of the Blues Power… including the transistor and diodes, if you want to be in on the joke.
-However, these can be omitted entirely with no effect.
+The Durandal is a direct clone of the Blues Power… including the transistor, if you want to be in on the joke.
+However, this can be omitted entirely with no effect.